Article I. Brief Overview:

 A. Your First Call

 Since I am not part of a hospital or psychological clinic, but rather a marriage counselor and psychologist in private practice, when you call my office, you speak directly to me.
 I'll be happy to spend time with you, at no charge, sympathetically exploring your reasons for inquiring about marriage, pre-marital or individual counseling.
 If you wish, we can arrange an appointment at that time, or if you prefer, you can talk it over with your spouse and call me back.
 If your spouse/partner is unwilling to come, it may be even more important for you to come and start the process.
 When we meet, I will help you explore new approaches to alleviate the situation; hopefully, your spouse to join you in the process of fighting for the success of your relationship and help you explore options that you may not have considered.
 Please click here for articles on "Spouse Resists Counseling."

-Prior to my meeting with a couple, I send a questionnaire as an email attachment which is to be printed in duplicate by the couple and filled out privately by each of you.
+Prior to my meeting with a couple, I sent a questionnaire as an email attachment which is to be printed in duplicate by the couple and filled out privately by each of you.
 The questionnaire asks about the nature of your relationship with your spouse, your level of satisfaction in different areas, the adequacy of your communication, and your wishes for change.
 This time- and cost-effective exercise affords both of you an opportunity to organize your thinking so as to make maximum use of the time spent with me at our first meeting.
 You bring your written responses to the initial session.
 Your answers give me a wealth of information which saves us many hours of exploration and interview and gives us a jump-start in the counseling process.
 This information helps us in formulating our agenda and counseling and serves as a baseline for evaluation of progress at future meetings.